Diagonal flow detects topology of strata: Zippered rectangles

 \section{Zippered rectangles}

-We now outline a procedure to pass from flat geometry to combinatorics with parameters.
-To do so, we exhibit a generic rooted quadratic differential as a collection of rectangles with gluings.
-This is a well-known construction, originally due to Veech \cite{Vee82}, called \emph{zippered rectangles}.
-As we are interested in the topology (fundamental group) of $\calC^{\root}$ and not just in the dynamics of the Teichmüller flow on $\calC^{\root}$, we will present the full details of the construction for greater clarity.
+Here we pass from the flat geometry of rooted differentials to combinatorics with parameters.
+We do this, following Veech~\cite{Vee82} (the abelian case) and Boissy--Lanneau~\cite{Boi-Lan} (the quadratic case), using the \emph{zippered rectangle} construction.
+Usually, this is used to investigate the dynamics of the diagonal flow on $\calC_\root$.
+However, we are also interested in the topology of $\calC_\root$; so we present the full details of the zippered rectangle construction and draw particular attention to the aspects we will need.

-There are several useful systems of parameters.
-We make use of the \emph{singularity} parameters but there are other commonly used parameters such as \emph{zipper} parameters introduced by Veech.
-We define the parameters and discuss how to move between them.
+The \emph{singularity parameters} we use are due to Yoccoz~\cite[Section~4.3]{Yoc} for abelian strata.
+These are closely related to the \emph{zipper parameters} introduced by Veech~\cite[Section~6]{Vee82}.
+In this section we define both parameterisations and discuss how to move between them.